-Our governing documents provide that our Board of Directors must consist of not less than two nor more than nine directors.
-The number of directors who serve on the Board is currently set at six and may be fixed from time to time by the Board in the manner provided in the Company's bylaws.
-The current members of our Board are: Jennifer S. Banner, Scott G. Bruce, Francis X. ("Skip") Frantz (Chairman), Kenneth A. Gunderman, Carmen Perez-Carlton and David L. Solomon.
-Biographical information regarding each of the current directors is available below under "Proposal No. 1- Election of Directors."
+Our governing documents provide that the Board of Directors must consist of not less than two nor more than nine directors.
+The number of directors who serve on the Board is currently set at five and may be fixed from time to time by the Board in the manner provided in the Company's bylaws.
+The current members of the Board are Jennifer S. Banner, Scott G. Bruce, Francis X. ("Skip") Frantz (Chairman), Kenneth A. Gunderman and Carmen Perez-Carlton.
+Each of the current directors is standing for re-election at the Annual Meeting and biographical information regarding each of the current nominees is available below under "Proposal No. 1 - Election of Directors."